flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 change it up to reflect our own style.
 Feel free to diverge here, this is a fun side mission to add to our UI now that it is more efficient.

-If we look at our current UI, we can break this up into Columns and Rows, and make a few adjustments.
+If we look at our current layout, we can break this up into Columns and Rows, and make a few adjustments.

 Let's remove the `ListTile`, and instead, create a `Row`.
-The contents of `leading` and `trailing` can become children of our Row.
+The contents of `leading` and `trailing` can become children of our `Row`.
 Since the `title` and `subtitle` were stacked vertically, let's wrap those in a `Column` and place it in between.